paulbradshaw/journalismrecipebook/chapters/eventreport.md

 ## Further ideas

 You might get more than one story out of a panel event based on different angles.
 But you might also get a **follow-up story** based on a reaction to what was said.
 For example, if a person or organisation was criticised, you might seek a response to that which might give you a story along the lines of 'X defends decision to do Y' or 'X: "quote defending Y"' or even "X to do Y following criticism".
 In that story the criticism will become background (a few pars down in that story).

+## More examples

+* [Rivals actor Katherine Parkinson lauds series for depicting women’s view of sex](https://www.theguardian.com/tv-and-radio/2026/may/15/rivals-actor-katherine-parkinson-lauds-series-for-depicting-womens-view-of-sex): the reporter attended a preview screening in Bristol where she was speaking